jgndev/jgndev/README.md

 I'm Jeremy Novak, thanks for checking out my github.

 I'm currently employed at [Microsoft](https://azure.microsoft.com) as an Azure App Services Engineer.
-I love to work with Open Source Software and the Azure Cloud.
+I love to work with Open Source Software, Containers and the Cloud.

 ## About